|

 Lowland Gorilla

 They live in highly developed social groups led by a dominant male.
 This mature male is called the silverback for the grayish fur on its back.
-The group includes several females and young.
-Lowland gorillas live ...
+The group includes several ...

 congogorillaforest.com